Some More Crochet Easter Eggs

 1. The Standing Start – Alternative to “Chain 3”

-Check out Moogly for how to replace the “3ch” and seamlessly start a crochet project.
-Wrap new yarn around your hook twice and then insert the hook into the first stitch before completing what is effectively the first US dc / UK tr stitch.
-It is just one method that’s an alternative to the 3 chain at the beginning of rows / rounds.
+For a Standing Start, wrap new yarn around your hook twice and then insert the hook into the first stitch before completing what is effectively the first US dc / UK tr stitch.
+It is just one method that’s an alternative to the 3-chain method at the beginning of rows/rounds.
 I like this technique for starting rows when changing colour.

 2. The Chainless Foundation.
 Or Foundationless Start